beehive-lab/TornadoVM/INSTALL.md

 These steps will generate a new Java binary into the `jdk1.8.0_<your_version>/product`, e.g., `jdk1.8.0_131/product`.
 This directory is used as the JAVA_HOME (Step 2) and the JVMCI root path (Step 3).

 ### 1.2 Steps for Apple Mac OS X
 Due to conflicts between the latest llvm-clang compiler in the Mac OS X and the current version of the JDK 1.8 used by TornadoVM, the Java binary cannot be built successfully.
-As a temporary fix, it is provided a [binary](https://www.dropbox.com/s/2aguj98jg5b5yh4/jdk1.8.0_131-osx-10.11.6.tgxz?dl=0) compiled in an earlier Mac OS X version.
+As a work-around, you can use [this binary](https://www.dropbox.com/s/2aguj98jg5b5yh4/jdk1.8.0_131-osx-10.11.6.tgxz?dl=0) which has been compiled in an earlier Mac OS version.

 ```bash
  $ wget https://www.dropbox.com/s/2aguj98jg5b5yh4/jdk1.8.0_131-osx-10.11.6.tgxz